 Jodi Forlizzi is the Geschke Director and a Professor of Human-Computer Interaction in the School of Computer Science at Carnegie Mellon University.
 She is responsible for establishing design research as a legitimate form of research in HCI that is different from, but equally as important as, scientific and human science research.
 For the past 20 years, Jodi has advocated for design research in all forms, mentoring peers, colleagues, and students in its structure and execution, and today it is an important part of the CHI community.

-Jodi Forlizzi is a Professor of Human-Computer Interaction in the School of Computer Science at Carnegie Mellon University and a co-founder of Pratter.us, a healthcare startup.
-Her research ranges from understanding the limits of human attention to understanding how products and services evoke social behavior.
-She designs and researches systems ranging from peripheral displays to social and assistive robots.
-Her current research interests include designing educational games that are engaging and effective, designing services that adapt to people’s needs, and designing for healthcare.
+Jodi’s current research interests include designing educational games that are engaging and effective, designing robots, AVs, and other technology services that use AI and ML to adapt to people’s needs, and designing for healthcare.
 Jodi is a member of the ACM CHI Academy and has been honored by the Walter Reed Army Medical Center for excellence in HRI design research.
 Jodi has consulted with Disney and General Motors to create innovative product-service systems.